Canardoux/flutter_sound/doc/player.md

 ```

 The parameter is a floating point number between 0 and 1.
 Volume can be changed when player is running.
-Try manage this right after player starts.
+Manage this after player starts.

 *Example:*
 ```dart